aklivity/zilla-plus-aws-templates/amazon-msk/cdk/iot-ingest-and-control/README.md

-# Web Streaming deploy via CDK
+# IOT Ingest and Control deploy via CDK

-This guide will help you gather the necessary AWS values required to configure and deploy Zilla Plus Web Streaming using CDK.
+This guide will help you gather the necessary AWS values required to configure and deploy Zilla Plus IOT Ingest and Control using CDK.

 ## Prerequisites